NOC-OI/sql-ecology-lesson/episodes/00-sql-introduction.md

 | `XMLTYPE`                    | Used to store and query XML data.                                           |

-### SQL Data Type Quick Reference {#datatypediffs}

-Different databases offer different choices for the data type definition.
+As we mention before, there are other database management systems (DBMS) that use different data types.
+The data types used in Oracle are not the same as those used in other DBMSs.
 The following table shows some of the common names of data types between the various database platforms:

 Data Type | MS Access | SQL Server | Oracle | MySQL | PostgreSQL | SQLite
 Boolean | Yes/No | BIT | No native boolean* | No native boolean** | BOOLEAN | No native boolean***